The Return of Doctor Mabuse: Plot

 Following his only lead, Lohmann goes to obtain further information from the blind witness who is run over and killed.
 Como and Lohmann pursue the murderer that turns out to be Alberto Sandro who has apparently escaped from the prison.
 Recapturing him, the prison authorities, who maintain an industrial laundry allowing trusted prisoners to deliver and pick up cleaning in the community, deny Sandro has left the prison.
 The warden insists Sandro is sedated in his cell.
-They discover that the person in Sandro's cell is a dead man with a wooden leg who the blind man had identified.
+They discover that the person in Sandro's cell is the dead man with a wooden leg who the blind man had identified.

 Dr. Mabuse's drug, invented by Maria's scientist father who is a prisoner in the same prison as Sandro, is a mind control device capable of turning a person into a zombie whose actions can be controlled by radio transmissions.
 Mabuse not only has an army of criminals who can come and go from the prison but can be commanded to do criminal acts that they will have no recollection of later on.
 In the meantime Lohmann's assistant gets the fingerprints of Como and transmits them to FBI headquarters who declare that the fingerprints of the man calling himself Como is not the real Agent Como.
 Como/Scappio is sent to the prison.
 He discovers Dr. Mabuse's display of the power of his drug to the Chicago Syndicate will come on Friday the 13th (the date of the film's premiere); when every prisoner will be injected with the mind control drug, armed with weapons and released in order to launch an armed assault to destroy a nearby nuclear power plant.